oligriffiths/broccolijs-tutorial/docs/01-setup.md

 The initial setup of this tutorial merely copies files from the input `app` directory by exporting the string `app`.
 The `Brocfile.js` contains the Broccoli configuration for the build.
 The `module.exports` line must export a Broccoli tree.
-"But it's a string" you say, yes, Broccoli will automatically convert a string into a `source node`, and on build, validate that the directory exists.
+"But it's a string?" you say.
+Yes, Broccoli will automatically convert a string into a `source node`, and on build, validate that the directory exists.
 In this case, the Brocfile merely exports a single tree, containing the contents of the `app` directory, this will then be copied to the destination directory (`dist` in our case).